 Stone carvings in Bhaja caves are not very deep, style is similar to one of the molded terracottas.
 Sculptures in Bhaja have elaborate headdress, garlands, jewelry.
 It is possible that initially these sculptures were covered with plaster and painted in bright colors.

-As it is characteristic for early Buddhism, the religious art of caves is characterized with a symbolic representation of Buddha.
+As it is characteristic for early Buddhism, the religious art of caves is characterized by a symbolic representation of Buddha.
 Sculptures from later times, created after 4 century AD though present Buddha in his physical forms as well – thus the largest shrine contains paintings of Buddha.

 The most impressive is Cave No 12 – a shrine, chaitya.
 The entrance in this temple belongs to the most photographed monuments in the region – the sight of this enormous, ornate horseshoe arch has no look-alikes.
 This is also the earliest known large chaitya – chaityagriha (chaityagrha) – in Indian rock-cut caves, although its architecture shows that there existed comparable wooden buildings.